svenkaestle/PrApp/README.md

   2. On month change
   3. On addition/deletion of database entries
 * Show entries in calendar
+* Create day view
+  * On click on a day in the calendar, a list of all the entries for this day shows (Design: ordered for time, no gaps corresponding to the time gaps between entries, each entry contains time field)
+  * Add and remove entries there
-* Create medication entries automatically for a planned an encounter (default answer to "Medication taken": no)
+* Create medication entries automatically for a planned encounter (default answer to "Medication taken": no)
-* Delete entries in calendar
-  * Implement day view for precise selection of existing entries for a day?
+  * Reminder (push notification, default time in settings, time changeable, deactivatable)
 * Check for "obligatory/optional" on entry
+* Settings view
+  * Color-blind mode
+  * Default reminder time for medication reminders
+  * Dump database as .csv